What Conditions Do Neurologists Treat?

 What Is the Difference Between Neurological and Psychiatric Disorders?

 In recent years, there have been calls within the medical profession to erase the distinctions between neurological and psychiatric disorders.

 Why is sleep so important to us as humans?
-Nuerologist Dr. Amy Serin lists the reasons why it is so important and ways for you to improve your own sleep for a better life.
+Neurologist Dr. Amy Serin lists the reasons why it is so important and ways for you to improve your own sleep for a better life.

-Our attitude toward health has never been more holistic—it seems like Western culture is finally syncing with its Eastern neighbours, as our approach focuses more and more on prevention rather than cures.
+Our attitude toward health has never been more holistic—it seems like Western culture is finally syncing with its Eastern neighbors, as our approach focuses more and more on prevention rather than cures.
 It also means that rather than simply looking after our immune systems, we’re now employing a more 360-degree approach to wellness, covering everything from our guts, our hearts and more recently, our brains.

 If you are located in the Metro Phoenix Arizona area, Serin Center has two offices located in Peoria, AZ, and Scottsdale, AZ that can provide testing for Dyscalculia and provide Independent Educational Evaluations.
 Contact us today to discuss how we can help.